macwis/react-django-dockerized/README.md

 - Clean Django project in `backend` folder
 - nginx server to handle port routing, so that there is a single entry-point

+## Goal

+The goal of this boilerplate was to pack full-stack development environment into Docker Compose setup, so that developer has a hot reload single entry point with front-end in React and Django as an API.

 ## Run